nighthawkcoders/student/index.md

 During my tenth grade year, however, we did Regionals physically.
 Del Norte came in second after several years!

 ## What it has taught me
 Participating in Science Olympiad has taught me how to work with others.
 I learned new stuff and how to work hard and plan.
 I feel overjoyed when I make the team and win a medal every year!!
-The medal makes it all worth it.
+The medal makes it worth all the hard work.